AlexStoskyi/Skill/README.md

 ## GitHub Actions

-In this reposetori, we use GitHub Actions to run all the tests and then deploy the report in the `reports` branch.
+In this reposetori, we use GitHub Actions to run all the tests and then deploy the report in the `gh-pages` branch.

 ## Features